Unleash/unleash/website/docs/advanced/feature-toggle-variants.md

 }
 ```

+This is a fallback variant that Unleash uses to represent the lack of a variant.

-The actual representation of the built-in the client SDK will vary slightly, to honor best practices in various languages.
+Note: The actual representation of the built-in fallback variant in the client SDK will vary slightly, to honor best practices in various languages.

-> If you change the number of variants, it will affect variant allocations.
-This means that some of the users will be moved to the next variant.
+## Usage example

+The exact usage will vary depending on your SDK, so make sure to consult its documentation, but a simple use case would usually look a little something like this:

 _Java SDK example:_